Melissa Elizabeth Banta: Personal life

 For the sake of an entire change of scene, her father disposed of his home and business interests in Covington, temporarily, and removed to Bloomington, Indiana.
-It was there that the widow met David Demaree Banta (1833–1896), whom she married June 11, 1856.
+It was there that the widow met Judge David Demaree Banta (1833–1896), whom she married June 11, 1856.
 Soon after the wedding, they went to Covington, Kentucky.
-He was admitted to the bar in 1857, and in October, the removed to Franklin, Indiana.
+He was admitted to the bar in 1857, and in October, they removed to Franklin, Indiana.
 The Bantas had two sons and one daughter.
-She died May 1, 1907, in Chicago, Illinois, and was buried at Greenlawn Cemetery in Franklin, Indiana.
+She died May 9, 1907, in Chicago, Illinois, after a long illness due to old age.
+She was buried at Greenlawn Cemetery in Franklin, Indiana.